Towards Universal Soccer Video Understanding: SoccerReplay-1988 Dataset Details

 \section{SoccerReplay-1988 Dataset Details}

 In this section, we provide additional details of our \textbf{SoccerReplay-1988} dataset.
-Specifically, Section~\ref{subsec:format-supp} elaborates on the structure and format of the dataset; Section~\ref{subsec:statistics-supp} presents statistical information and analyses of the dataset; and Section~\ref{subsec:event_summarization} describes the methodology to generate the event labels within the dataset.
+Specifically, Sec.~\ref{subsec:format-supp} elaborates on the structure and format of the dataset; Sec.~\ref{subsec:statistics-supp} presents statistical information and analyses of the dataset; and Sec.~\ref{subsec:event_summarization} describes the methodology to automatically generate event labels within the dataset.